Frequently Asked Questions

 - Are integrative medicine therapies based on science?

-University Hospitals is a teaching hospital, so the therapies offered here at University Hospitals Connor Integrative Health Network are ones backed by scientific research.
+University Hospitals is a teaching hospital, so the therapies offered here at University Hospitals Connor Whole Health are ones backed by scientific research.
 The amount of research on mind/body approaches varies widely depending upon the practice.
 For example, many rigorous studies have been conducted on acupuncture, yoga, and meditation, and these practices hold promise in benefiting pain management.

 - Do these treatments do more than just help you relax?